 New Yorkers!
 Need a small break from New York City living?
-Looking for an easy but refreshing New York getaway?
-Consider one of these day trips from NYC.
-From small New York towns to natural wonders – there is so much for us to explore just two hours from Manhattan.
+Looking for an easy and refreshing New York getaway?
+Consider one of these wonderful day trips from NYC.
+From small New York towns to natural wonders – there is so much for us to explore just 1-2 hours from Manhattan.
 And if you don’t have a car, don’t worry, we’ve also included ways to reach most of these destinations by bus or train.
-Below are 17 best day trips from NYC.
+Below are the best day trips from NYC.

 The town of Beacon, New York is located in the majestic Hudson Highlands, along the Hudson River.
 In Beacon, just strolling in the downtown area, visitors are greeted with a charming art scene, delicious restaurants, and boutique shops.
 To give you a feeling of the vibe here, there’s a beautiful book store proudly displaying a “BLACK LIVES MATTER” sign that warms up the street.

-Beacon Day Trip From NYC Things to Do
+Things to Do in Beacon – Day Trip From NYC

-Dia: Beacon Museum – Reserve tickets ahead of time to visit this museum’s collection of art from the 1960s to the present.
+- Dia: Beacon Museum: Reserve your tickets ahead of time to visit this museum’s collection of art from the 1960s to the present.

-Main Street: Check out the beautiful shops along Main Street.
+- Walk down Main Street: Check out the beautiful shops along Main Street.
 This is a really fun walk that leads you to…

-Waterfall + Roundhouse: Get lunch of dinner at the palatial Roundhouse Restaurant overlooking a beautiful waterfall.
+- Beacon Waterfall + Roundhouse Restaurant: Get lunch or dinner at the palatial Roundhouse Restaurant overlooking a beautiful waterfall.
 For a more affordable option, get a cocktail at Roundhouse and then dinner at Melzingah Tap House.